Simplemux/simplemux/documentation/scenarios.md

 ## Scenario 1 - Two raspberries sending Ethernet frames

+- Tunnel mode: `tap`
+- Mode: `network`, `UDP` or `TCP`
+- Flavor: `normal`, `fast` or `blast`

-In this example scenario, you use two Raspberries as the multiplexer and the demultiplexer.
-Using **tap tunnel mode**, it sends whole Ethernet frames between two distant networks.
+In this example scenario, two Raspberries have been used as the multiplexer and the demultiplexer.
+Using **tap tunnel mode**, whole Ethernet frames are sent between two distant networks.

 Only the frames tagged as VLAN=`3` will be sent through the Simplemux tunnel.

 These are the protocols employed:
 - Multiplexed protocol: Ethernet.
 - Multiplexing protocol: Simplemux.
-- Tunneling protocol: IP, TCP/IP or UDP/IP.
+- Tunneling protocol: IP, UDP/IP or TCP/IP.

 Raspberry 1
 - `eth0`: `192.168.2.171`